-These ricotta meatballs with spinach are a really easy and delicious meatball recipe.
+Ricotta meatballs with spinach are a really easy and delicious meatball recipe that you will love.
 The spinach that is added to the ricotta meatballs (which are just Italian meatballs made with ricotta) will help you get more veggies in your diet in a way you can enjoy.
+The sauce is really easy and the meal will be loved by eveeryone.

 About These Delicious Ricotta, Beef and Spinach Meatballs: